 So far I’ve been in Värmland, middle of Western-Sweden where the Swedish “Finnskogarna” still have old houses left and a culture centre/museum in Lekvattnet.
 I’ve visited several old “Finnish houses” and I also got the possibility to travel to Norway to sing at the annual Finnskogdagene festival 2015.
 After this I’ve been back in these places several times.

 The opening night of my solo performance “Finnskogarnas magi” was Thursday (a magical day of the week in the Forest Finns old tradition!)
 19/11.2015 in Stockholm, Sweden.
 The next show was also in Stockholm at Teater Slava Friday 9/12 and the first show in Finland was 17/12 .

 Finnskogarnas Magi is an on-going project, which will continue it’s journey.
 Summer 2016 I performed at Sommelo Folk Music Festival and gave a lecture about this tradition.
 The seminars, lectures and research work will continue alongside the upcoming performances.
 2017 I gave a workshop on these songs at Urkult festival in Sweden and performed Finnskogarnas magi for the 5th time, of course on a Thursday… I’ve had several solo concerts with this material, for example at the Faroe Islands and Iceland.

-Autumn 2017 I’ll be doing intensive research again.
-Thanks to grants from Musiikinedistämissäätiö and Olvi Säätiö I can concentrate on specific research area for several months.
-More of that later!
+Autumn 2017 – Vinter 2018 was intensive research again.
+Thanks to grants from Musiikinedistämissäätiö and Olvi Säätiö I could concentrate on specific research area for several months.

 Photography: Jerry Pedersen